John McLaren (Z3) taking over from Ronnie Kane in the Edinburgh to Glasgow.

 John McLaren was a well-liked and much respected runner in the 1950’s for Victoria Park AAC winning national titles over the country and many team medals of gold, silver and bronze as part of the excellent VPAAC team.
 Well known for his war-cry of “Guid auld Scotland” as he crossed the finishing line in first place, for the fact that his disability did not seem to impede his athletic progress, for an excruciating sense of humour, he was a popular runner who was credit to his country

-I will start this profile by reproducing the one written by James Christie, also of Victoria Park, in the June 1956 issue of ‘The Scots Runner’.
+We can start this profile by reproducing the one written by James Christie, also of Victoria Park, in the June 1956 issue of ‘The Scots Runner’.

 “!If you are a Scotsman and you are just a little interested in sport, then if you hear the name McLaren you know that means just one thing – “Guts”.
 John McLaren is the greatest potential Scotland has ever possessed over the country.
 His successes in that type of running last winter were nothing short of great in an unhandicapped runner of his age, but in his case with he disability which he has completely conquered it is really incredible.